-HEP recommends the following order for Science classes for Middle School, 6-8th grades: Science 6 $$\longrightarrow$$ Life Science 7 \longrightarrow Physical Science 8/9 \longrightarrow Earth Science 8 \longrightarrow Physical Science 8/9 Note: We recommend students who are ready for high school science take Physical Science in grade 8 or 9, followed by Biology in grade 9 or 10.
+HEP recommends the following order for Science classes for Middle School, 6-8th grades:

+Science 6 $\rightarrow$ Life Science 7 $\rightarrow$ Physical Science 8/9

+► Earth Science 8 → Physical Science 8/9

+Note: We recommend students who are ready for high school science take Physical Science in grade 8 or 9, followed by Biology in grade 9 or 10.

 HEP recommends the following order for Science classes for 8-12th grades:

+Physical Science → Biology 1 → Chemistry 1 → Bio 2, Chem 2, Physics

+Earth Science → Physical Science 8/9 → Marine Biology

 Science 6 (Grade 6) - Sue Rothberg - This yearlong course (24 weeks) will use the Apologia Chemistry and Physics textbook (elementary school book).
 The class will cover the textbook material through a variety of activities including experiments, oral presentations, and projects.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 Other materials needed: notebook and colored pencils.
 Textbook: Exploring Creation through Chemistry and Physics textbook and Student Notebooking Journal (available at HEP Bookstore).
 Cost of the course includes all supplies for experiments.
-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 9-10:30 am.
+Time: Tuesdays; 9-10:30 am.

-Cost: \$675; after 7/4 690; after 8/4 \$705 (includes science supplies)
+Dates: Fall 8/30-11/15 and Spring 1/17-4/11/23 Cost: \$675; 8/1 - \$705 (includes science supplies)

 Life Science (Grade 7) - Sue Rothberg - This yearlong course (24 weeks) covers life and earth science topics.
 Some areas in life science that will be covered include characteristics of life, cell structure, function, reproduction, botany, some zoology topics, and human anatomy and physiology.
 Some areas in earth science that will be covered include earthquakes, continental drift theory, plate tectonics, rock cycle, volcanoes, and properties of minerals.
 The student will have labs that will include microscope work, dissections, and earth science labs.
 Textbook: Science Shepherd Life Science by Ohana Life Press, LLC.
 Cost of the course includes dissection specimens and lab manual which covers Life and Earth Science.

-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 10:45-12:15 pm Cost: \$725; after 7/4 740; after 8/4 \$755 (includes lab manual and science supplies).
-Updated 5/12/2021 17 | P a g e
+Time: Tuesdays; 10:45-12:15 pm Dates: Fall 8/30-11/15 and Spring 1/17-4/11/23 Cost: \$725; 8/1 - \$755 (includes lab manual and science supplies).

 Physical Science and Honors Physical Science (Grade 8-12) - Sue Rothberg - This yearlong course (32 weeks) course will use the Novare Physical Science textbook.
 Those interested in earning Honors credit will meet an extra 30 minutes right after class to delve deeper into some subjects.
 Science concepts will be taught using a variety of methods including: lecture, oral presentations, demonstrations, labs, and projects.
 Students will be required to write formal lab reports.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 All lab materials are included in the price of the course.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 This course counts 1 credit on the high school transcript.
 Textbook: Novare Physical Science and the Student Lab Notebook (available at HEP Bookstore).

-Time: Thursdays; 8/26-12/16/21 and 1/13-5/5/22; 2-3:30 pm Honors Cohort time: Thursdays; 8/26-12/16/21 and 1/13-5/5/22; 3:45-4:15 pm Regular Cost: \$795; after 7/4 \$ 810; after 8/4 \$825 (includes supplies) Honors Cost: \$895; after 7/4 \$ 910; after 8/4 \$925 (includes supplies)
+Time: Thursdays; 2-3:30 pm Honors Cohort time: Thursdays; 3:45-4:15 pm Dates: Fall 8/25-12/15/22 and Spring 1/12-5/4/23 Regular Cost: \$795; 8/1 -\$825 (includes supplies) Honors Cost: \$895; 8/1 - \$925 (includes supplies)